 Confession: I’m an introvert.
-Being an introvert is a wonderful thing, but sometimes it can feel like we are just bystanders in an extrovert world.
+Being an introvert is a beautiful thing, but sometimes it can feel like we are just bystanders in an extrovert world.
 And this is especially the case when it comes to travel.
 Below I’ve provided a few tips to help introverts navigate the world of travel.

 Cliché travel questions are your friend.

 Small talk can be painstakingly painful for an introvert.
-However, when traveling those cliché questions can be a lifesaver.
+However, when traveling, those cliché questions can be a lifesaver.
 So, where are you from?
 How long have you been traveling?
 How do you like it so far?
-Even if these cliché questions don’t segue into a lengthy conversation, no harm done.
+Even if these cliché questions don’t segue into a lengthy conversation, no harm is done.

 Never travel without headphones, a sleep mask, or a book.